-All you will need to do is park your vehicle in the dirt lot on the north side of the course area (Expo Idaho Fairgrounds), and make your way over to the registration table near the timing trailer around 8am.
-You will be given a number to display on your car (example: N3).
-This needs to be displayed on both sides of the car with blue painter’s tape, or chalk on the windows.
+All you will need to do is park your vehicle in the paved lot on the south side of the course area (Expo Idaho Fairgrounds), and make your way over to the registration table near the timing trailer around 8am.
+(See MotorSportReg event details for specific start times.)
+The number you chose during registration will need to be displayed large and easy to read on both sides of your car (example: N3), we recommend blue painter’s tape, or chalk on the windows.
 We will most likely have tape if you need it.
-We do have loaner helmets for anyone to use, but if you would like to use your own, it needs to have a Snell sticker on the inside (usually under the lining) with a date of 2005 or newer.
+We do have loaner helmets for anyone to use (which should be reserved at time of online registration), but if you would like to use your own, it needs to have a Snell sticker on the inside (usually under the lining) with a date of 2010 or newer.
 Your car and helmet (if you bring one) will go through a safety inspection (tech) once you are registered and have your numbers in place.
-There will be a line of cars parked with their hoods and doors open in the grid area, and you will need to drive your vehicle into this line after you are registered.
+ECE helmets will no longer be legal after 2022.
+There will be a line of cars parked with their hoods and doors open in the parking area, and you will need to drive your vehicle into this line after you are checked-in.
 Please stay with your vehicle during this time, and open all the doors, hood, and trunk so that it can be quickly checked over.

-(tech) Make sure your car is ready for the event! – anything that’s loose and can move about freely, needs to come out – make sure you have all your lug nuts, and that they’re tightened – shake the wheels to make sure nothing wobbles (bad ball joints, looseness) – make sure the brake pedal gives feedback, and the seat belt retracts – make sure the throttle body snaps shut on it’s own – you can borrow a loaner helmet that’s provided by the club if you do not have a Snell 2005 or newer helmet of your own Also, it doesn’t hurt to bring stuff like chairs, sunscreen, water, and/or a jacket if the weather calls for it.
+Make sure your car is ready for the event! – anything that’s loose and can move about freely, needs to come out – make sure you have all your lug nuts, and that they’re tightened – shake the wheels to make sure nothing wobbles (bad ball joints, looseness) – make sure the brake pedal gives feedback, and the seat belt retracts – make sure the throttle body snaps shut on it’s own – you can borrow a loaner helmet that’s provided by the club if you do not have a Snell 2010 or newer helmet of your own.

 How long does the event take?